Give Back Gifts - Kids Presents That Help Others

 Holidays are the time to instill the family's values in children, while delivering a bonanza of gifts that give back to others.
 This year, why not skip the long lines, reduce click-fatigue, save money, stay warm, help a good cause and live your family values out loud.
 Spend your holiday allowance to support the many wonderful adopt-an-animal programs, education and life-changing organizations that work around the world to improve the human condition.

 Here are some organizations that our families support.

 Adopt an Animal for the Holidays

 Stumped for holiday gift ideas?
 Kids interested in taking care of animals?
 This holiday season, you won't actually have to feed and clean up after your child's new pet because many animal conservation programs send certificates and pictures instead of the actual animal.
-Your kid will get to track their new adoptee and learn all about where it lives and how it survives, and best of all, it's incredibly affordable (unlike that new gaming console).
+Your kid will get to track their new adoptee, learn all about where it lives, how it survives and, best of all, it's incredibly affordable (unlike that new gaming console).

 Adopt A Tiger this season may mean supporting one through the World Wildlife Fund, where it is the most popular among their selection of endangered animals.
 Or, fund their work with a panda, polar bear, Emperor Penguin chick or African elephant contribution.
 For $250, your family can really help preserve the estimated 3,200 tigers in the wild, but starting from $50, you can help a good cause and get a certificate and photo of your adoptee, or even plush look-alike toys for the little ones.